 If there's one word that’s rarely synonymous with Thanksgiving, it's "small."
-Just look at our guide to the holiday, and the endless parade of recipes and large roasts.
+If you are cooking for a crowd, here's our full guide to the holiday.
 This year, however, most of us will be experiencing the holiday on a much reduced scale due to the ongoing COVID-19 pandemic.
 But just because we're cooking for fewer mouths doesn’t mean we have to miss out on any of the best parts of a Thanksgiving meal.
 You can still have it all—the tender turkey, fresh salad, creamy potatoes, rich sweet potatoes, a homemade green bean casserole, and any dessert your heart desires—just...less of it.* Here are recipes and tips for putting together a Thanksgiving menu that hits all the classic notes, but without the mountains of untouched leftovers.

 *For those not too attached to the idea of a very traditional Thanksgiving meal, might we also suggest checking out our Korean-American Banchan Thanksgiving spread, which features a whole host of smaller dishes to go alongside two different turkey-parts recipes.
 You can make as many or as few of the sides as you want to scale the meal up or down, and make either of the turkey recipes or both, depending on your level of ambition and party size.

 One easy way to hit a Thanksgiving meal's needed autumnal notes without too much effort is with a soup as a first course.
 This creamy pumpkin soup with brown butter and thyme tastes as sweet as pumpkin pie, but with a more complex, caramelized flavor, achieved by roasting the pumpkin and ditching the fall spices.
 This helps concentrate the squash's natural flavor, yielding a simple, savory-sweet soup that's more fitting for dinner than dessert.